Methodology

 "You missed some of our content"

-"Our career site is strong but our score is low"
+"Our careers site is strong but our score is low"

-Check the per-category breakdown.
-A strong career site with generic job ads will pull the overall score down - and that is intentional.
-Your job ads are the content candidates see at the moment of highest intent.
-If they do not reflect the same quality as your career site, that is a gap worth knowing about.
+Check the per-stream breakdown.
+A strong careers site with generic job adverts will pull the overall score down - and that is intentional.
+Your job adverts are the content candidates see at the moment of highest intent.
+If they do not reflect the same quality as your careers site, that is a gap worth knowing about.
 The brand consistency indicator shows exactly where the disconnect is.

 "We only have a simple careers page"